fmrtl73/pxdocs/content/reference/CLI/generate-token.md

 ---
-title: Generate self-signed tokens using pxctl
+title: Generate tokens
-linkTitle: Self-signed Tokens
+linkTitle: Generate Tokens
 keywords: portworx, container, Kubernetes, storage, auth, authorization, authentication, login, token, context, generate, self-signed, security
 description: Learn to generate self-signed tokens using pxctl
 weight: 1900
+aliases:
+    - /reference/CLI/self-signed-tokens
 ---

-With Portworx, you can use the `pxctl` command-line tool to generate a self-signed token.
+With Portworx, you can use the `pxctl` command-line tool to generate a token.
 Run the following command to access the built-in help and see the available flags:

 ```text
 pxctl auth token generate --help